PlantTraitNet: An Uncertainty-Aware Multimodal Framework for Global-Scale Plant Trait Inference from Citizen Science Data: Results

 \subsection{Effect of Input Modalities}

 To evaluate the contribution of each input modality to trait prediction, we conduct an ablation study using different combinations of image, geospatial, and depth information (Table~\ref{tab:ablation_summary}).
 Our goal is to understand how each modality influences model performance across key plant functional traits: H, LA, SLA, and LN.
 For this ablation study, we also experimented with a pretrained BioCLIP \citep{stevens2024bioclip} encoder as an alternative to DinoV2.
 For BioCLIP, we extracted the embedding from its classification token, as it empirically showed superior performance (detailed in the Appendix).
-For geospatial priors, we assess SatCLIP~\citep{klemmer2025satclip} (trained on satellite imagery) for its ability to capture vegetation density and phenology, GeoCLIP~\citep{vivanco2023geoclip} (a geo-localization model trained on natural images), and Climplicit~\citep{dollinger2025climplicit}.
+For geospatial priors, we assess SatCLIP~\citep{klemmer2025satclip}, which is trained on satellite imagery and captures vegetation density and phenology; GeoCLIP~\citep{vivanco2023geoclip}, a geo-localization model trained on natural images; and Climplicit ~\citep{dollinger2025climplicit}

 We find that image features alone provide a strong baseline, with DINOv2 and BioCLIP performing comparably.
 Adding geospatial priors from Climplicit consistently improves performance across traits, reflected in higher R².
 Adding depth information on top of the image and climate input leads to marginal changes overall.
 In general, image features provide a strong foundation for trait inference, while the integration of climate information significantly enhances prediction.
 Although depth contributes selectively, its inclusion offers a modest gain in average performance, supporting the use of all three modalities in the final model.